soni252k/System-Application-for-Classification/README.md

 # System-Application-for-finding-best-classifier-and-results-of-different-classifiers

-This application was made in a group of two (me and https://github.com/Kaushiki333 ) as a part of our minor project in our third year of undergratuation.
+This application was made in a group of two (me and https://github.com/Kaushiki333 ) as a part of our minor project in our third year of B.Tech.

 It is capable of finding the result metrics of six very commmonly used classification techniques; and can also find the best classifier for any dataset.